A quick guide to probate negligence

 How we can help in cases of probate negligence

-We have teams of lawyers who specialise in both professional negligence law and probate law.
-We are therefore able to bring these two distinct areas of expertise together to provide clients with a first class specialist service.
-In addition to dealing with probate negligence we also have experience of dealing specifically with executor negligence.
+We have teams of SRA regulated solicitors who specialise in both professional negligence law and probate law.
+We bring these two distinct areas of expertise together to provide clients with a first class specialist service.

 We also operate a free legal helpline which you can call for free case assessment of your probate negligence claim.